konflux-ci/konflux-ci/README.md

 configuration options.

 The recommended way to try out Konflux is using [Kind](https://kind.sigs.k8s.io/).
-Create a Kind cluster using the provided config in this repository.
+The process below creates a Kind cluster using the provided config in this repository.
 The config tells Kind to forward port `9443` from the host to the Kind cluster.
 The port forwarding is needed for accessing Konflux.